A thread runs through my work: movement as a way of thinking, feeling, and reshaping experience.

 Photography by Boris Cherykov

-Writing is where I pause with the body, translating what emerges in the studio into language.
-These texts are research, but also stories of how paradox lives in us — grief alongside desire, chaos alongside clarity.
+I pause with the body and bring what emerges in the studio into language.
+These texts are research, reflections, and stories of how paradox lives in us—grief alongside desire, stillness alongside momentum.

 Growing a New Body